SaltAPI/SaltAPI.github.io/README.md

-# GasparQ.github.io
+# SaltAPI
-This site is the propterty of Quentin Gasparotto.
+This is the site presenting the SaltAPI, by Salty Studio.